Can I foster?

 Your first step on becoming foster carer is to understand if you can foster and if it is right for you.

-There are criteria to meet overall, but these are specific, and other areas summarised below are preferred areas or skills.
+There are criteria to meet overall, but these foster care requirements are specific, and other areas summarised below are preferred areas or skills.
+It’s also useful to be aware of what disqualifies you from being a foster parent in UK, so you have a clear picture of both eligibility and exclusions.

-To be able to be a foster carer, you would need to meet the following criteria:
+To be able to be a foster carer, you would need to meet the following foster care criteria:

 Have a spare room for a child or young persont